Hooks — Signet Docs

 HookWhenPurpose

-session-startNew session beginsInject memories and identity into context
+session-startNew session beginsInject memories, identity, and the Memory Check Loop into context

 session-endSession finishesPersist transcript lineage and queue session summary